SpaceagencyArchitects/groundcontrol/content/notes/1_Documentation Codex/1a_Principles/Documentation Storyboard.md

 # The General Storyboard

 Break the drawing set into drawing groups as per the SpA Alphabet.
-Design the storyboard at A3 size.
+Design the storyboard at the required paper size.
 This becomes the skeleton of your future drawing set.
-The General storyboard is produced by a team leader or technical coordinator, not by team members in isolation.

 # Detailed Building Component Storyboard